illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-04/Readme.md

 Introduction of your teammates | 1
 Clear introduction and small summary of what will be presented with a clear transition | 1 Demonstration of project management tool and explanation of the 25 build point items -- tell us what initially was assigned and what was accomplished | 3
-Demonstrate deployment of full working application on the provided cloud environment | 3 Demonstrate login of user, posting of a question, and answering of a question, on the Vagrant Infrastructure | 2 Demonstration of all team-members accomplishing the prior step | 2 Professor will log into your production system and post a question and post an answer, unassisted | 1 UI/UX walk through explaining what was accomplished and what portions of the UI/UX are outstanding | 2 Clear transition to a conclusion and small summary of presentation | 1
+Demonstrate deployment of full working application on the provided cloud environment by killing one Front End (showing the LB) | 3
+Demonstrate login of user, taking an action, and logging out | 2 Demonstration of all team-members accomplishing the prior step | 2 Presenting of conclusions of UI/UX study | 1
+UI/UX walk through explaining what was accomplished and what portions of the UI/UX are outstanding | 2 Clear transition to a conclusion and small summary of presentation | 1